The core is open!

 - Maintain a minimum distance of 6 ft apart at all times as much as possible.
 When this is not possible move quickly past fellow users to your station.

 - All core users must use the online screening tool to enter buildings on the Medical Campus.
 The online WashU COVID-19 Screening Tool can be accessed at screening.wustl.edu.
 The process takes less than a minute to complete.
 This tool replaces the BJC HealthCare screening app for all WashU personnel.

 The overall objective of the Animal Surgery Core (ASC) is to assist translation of scientific discoveries to rodent models and to facilitate development of new therapeutic strategies for nervous system disorders.
 The ASC provides access to core equipment and facilities, and expertise for surgery or protocol development.
-In addition, specific surgical and genetic models of disease will be made available to the Washington University community to accelerate investigation in disorder-related neuroscience.

 Additionally, equipment in the facility is open to Hope Center investigators who complete appropriate training.
 Animal Studies Committee approval is required.